Rigidity of Frameworks Supported on Surfaces: Introduction

 \section{Introduction}

 A bar-joint framework realisation of a simple finite connected graph $G=(V,E)$ is a pair $(G,p)$ where $p=(p_1,\dots ,p_n)$ is an assignment of the vertices $v_1, \dots ,v_n$ in $V$ to framework points in $\bR^d$.
-In the case of frameworks in the plane there is a celebrated characterisation of those graphs $G$ whose typical frameworks are both rigid and minimally rigid.
+In the case of frameworks in the plane, there is a celebrated characterisation of those graphs $G$ whose typical frameworks are both rigid and minimally rigid.
 By \textit{rigid} we mean that any edge-length-preserving motion is necessarily a rigid motion.
 That is, a continuous edge-length-preserving path $p(t), t \in [0,1]$, with $p(0)=p$, is necessarily induced by a continuous path of isometries of $\bR^d$.
 The function $p(t)$ is known as a \textit{continuous flex} of the framework $(G,p)$ and \textit{minimal rigidity} means that the framework is rigid with the removal of any framework edge resulting in a nonrigid framework.

-In the following theorem the term \textit{generic} means that the framework coordinates of $(G,p)$, of which there are $2|V|$ in number, are algebraically independent over $\bQ$.
-This is one way of formalising the notion of a \textquotedblleft typical \textquotedblright framework for $G$.
+In the following theorem{, due to Laman \cite{Lam}} the term \textit{generic} means that the framework coordinates of $(G,p)$, of which there are $2|V|$ in number, are algebraically independent over $\bQ$.
+This is one way of formalising the notion of a ``typical'' framework for $G$.